element-hq/policies/docs/ems/privacy_notice.md

 * 2020, August 14: Updates to section 2.2.2 and 2.10
 * 2020, October 2: Update to section 2 to include Gitter user data and section 2.2.2 to include Sentry error log collection
 * 2021, February 22: Updates to section 2, to include Element Home offering and update to section 2.2.1 to include marketing Information
+* 2021, April 23: Updates to 1.1 to include US subsidiary and 2.2.1 to cover Twilio for 2FA